Quantum Cognitively Motivated Decision Fusion for Video Sentiment Analysis: Related Work

 \subsection{Video Sentiment Analysis}

-Existing recurrent neural structures have achieved SOTA results for utterance-level video sentiment analysis.
-One example is memory networks incorporating multimodal hidden units of preceding timestamps with the inputs~\cite{wang2019words,liang2018multimodal,zadeh2018memory}.
+Existing neural structures have achieved SOTA results for utterance-level video sentiment analysis \cite{gkoumas2021makes}.
+Memory networks incorporate multimodal hidden units of preceding timestamps with the inputs~\cite{wang2019words,liang2018multimodal,zadeh2018memory}.
 Tensor-based operations have also been exploited to compose~\cite{zadeh2017tensor} or factorize~\cite{liu2018efficient, tensorFactorization} different modalities.
 Moreover, some approaches introduced fuzzy logic~\cite{chaturvedi2019fuzzy} and encoder-decoder structures in sequence-to-sequence learning, translating a target modality to a source modality~\cite{pham2019found,dumpala2019audio}.
 Multimodal transformer~\cite{tsai_etal_2019_multimodal} achieved the SOTA in affective analysis tasks.
 While most existing strategies fuse word-level aligned modalities, there are also attempts to address the challenging task of fusing unaligned time-series streams \cite{wang2019words}.